cbschuld/uuid-base58/README.md

 There is an additional performance hit to translate a v4 UUID into base58.
 In testing I found the overhead for the translation to base58 adds an additional 31%.
 In 100k calculation batches I found that v4 uuid calculation took 1.606s/100k vs 2.319s/100k for uuid58.
 Thus, 69% of the runtime was consumed calculating a v4 uuid.
 Additional work could be done to bring the uuid calculation internal and attempt to increase performance.

 ![performance graph](https://raw.githubusercontent.com/cbschuld/uuid-base58/master/__tests__/performance.png)

+## Contributing

+Yes, thank you!
+Please update the docs and tests and add your name to the package.json file.